Published: June 30, 2022

 Authority competence

 The EU Blue Card can be applied for within Germany at the local immigration office.
-Depending on which country you come from, you will need a work visa to enter Germany.
+Depending on which country you come from, you may need a visa to enter Germany.
 Once you have entered the country, you can apply for the EU Blue Card at the relevant immigration office.

 A visa is not required for entry to the following countries: USA, Japan, United Kingdom of Great Britain and Northern Ireland, Canada, Australia, South Korea, Israel and New Zealand.
 Citizens from these countries can enter the country without a visa.